-• Increase the number of female staff in detention centres.

-- Improve material reception conditions for women residing in open centres and develop structures and safeguards to prevent and combat SGBV. - Develop and implement an effective procedure for identifying victims of human trafficking.
+- Pursue recruitment efforts to increase the number of female staff in detention centres. • - Improve material reception conditions for women residing in open centres and develop structures and safeguards to prevent and combat SGBV. - Pursue implementation of an effective procedure for identifying and responding to the • needs of victims of human trafficking.